 - “I liked the good rapport between people on the course; excellent presenter who really knew her subject and could walk us through the steps in identification and who had volunteering options available; good outdoor visit to trees in park”

 Other ways to get involved

 We are looking for local tree tutors!
 Could this be you or someone you know?
 If you have the necessary tree knowledge but don’t yet feel confident enough to deliver courses to groups – don’t worry, we will help you to build the skills and confidence through training and mentoring.

 This is a paid opportunity that will see you invested in personally as you join our national tutor network.

 Do you have a venue in mind that would be perfect for hosting one of our training courses?
 We ask that venues are accessible via public transport, can comfortably accommodate up to 20 people, have access to a screen/projector for PowerPoint presentations, and woodland space for field sessions.

 If you would like to chat to the team regarding the above or anything else relevant to this project, please get in touch at [email protected].

 The training is delivered by the UK environmental education charity and leading publisher of wildlife ID guides, the Field Studies Council.

-We can provide free training thanks to the wonderful support of the Trees for Climate Action Project led by Trees for Cities that aims to engage 20,000 young people with trees in Glasgow and Bradford.
+We can provide free training thanks to the wonderful support of this project led by Trees for Cities that aims to engage 20,000 young people with trees in Glasgow and Bradford.
 This project is funded by the National Lottery Community Fund.